Otman404/local-rag-llamaindex/README.md

 ### Quick Start (Docker Compose)

-This project now uses Docker and Docker Compose for easier setup and reproducibility.
+This project now uses Docker and Docker Compose for easier setup and reproducibility:
+_You can visit this blog article to learn more: [Dockerizing a RAG Application with FastAPI, LlamaIndex, Qdrant and Ollama](https://otmaneboughaba.com/posts/dockerize-rag-application/)_

 #### 1. Clone the Repo